bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Hey guys.
 I'm a Bitcoin developer.
 I spend a lot of my days working on core, but for the last few years, I've been really interested in custody systems and the promise of vaults.
-And last year, I actually implemented a similar vault design on top of OP_CTV, which I'm sure we've covered at some point on the show.
+And last year, I actually implemented a similar vault design on top of `OP_CTV`, which I'm sure we've covered at some point on the show.
 But I was kind of dissatisfied with those implementations for various reasons, and so decided to come up with this proposal.
 So just want to say that to make this a lively discussion, you should do your best to rip into this and you won't offend me, kind of regardless of whatever you say,  NVK said, any new proposal for Bitcoin has to be kind of shredded apart and scrutinized.
 So totally ready and welcoming of that.